Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 How to Counteract Dry Winter Air

 During the cold months of winter, my furnace does a great job keeping me warm.
 Unfortunately, it also pulls plenty of water from the air.
 As the humidity drops, my skin dries out, and painful cracks appear on the tips of my fingers.
-Air conditioners are just as culpable.
-As part of their effort to cool air, they remove its moisture.
+Air conditioners are just as culpable, because as they cool the air, they remove its moisture.

 Humidity is best kept between 30 and 60 percent, with the most comfortable range being 45 to 55 percent.
 High humidity increases the risk of mold forming.
 Low humidity dries out your skin, your eyes, and the mucous membrane lining your respiratory tract.
 Aside from the obvious discomfort, overly dry air increases the risk of colds, flu, and other infections.

-There as several methods used to combat low humidity.
-Today I am examining a device that produces a steady stream of water vapor by subjecting a tank of water to ultrasonic vibrations.
+There are several ways to combat low humidity.
+Today I am reviewing a device that produces a steady stream of water vapor by subjecting a tank of water to ultrasonic vibrations.

 The Kyvol Vigoair HD3 Humidifier, when empty, weighs in at 3.5 pounds.
 This device is 14.7 inches tall, 8.2 inches wide, and 6.6 inches deep.